 Related: How can you ensure your clients have a positive experience with you?

 Traveling to New Locations

-Depending on your specialty, you may travel around the country, or even the world, and experience new locations with the couples you book.
+Depending on your specialty, you may travel around the country or even the world, and experience new locations with the couples you book.
 Even if you shoot in one location, personal projects may inspire you to travel elsewhere to practice your skills.
-Taylor Jackson, wedding photographer, describes the best part of being a wedding photographer is his ability to travel and shoot in different locations.
+Taylor Jackson, the wedding photographer, describes the best part of being a wedding photographer is his ability to travel and shoot in different locations.